TronPaul/markov-test/README.md

 # markov-text

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to build text using markov chains and neo4j

 ## Usage

 FIXME

+## TODO

+* refactor
+  * neo4j queries
+  * building function
+  * move tf query into weighting func
+  * split into 2 packages?
+* weighting options for building